elastic/e2e-testing/.ci/README.md

 > The IP address of the stack in that file will be used by the automation.

+Please remember to [destroy the stack](#destroying-the-stack-and-the-test-node) once you finished your testing.

 ### Setup stack

 ```shell